 Running every day keeps the doctor away.
 Those who run every day are less likely to experience:

 - Knee pain: When your body is used to the activity, your knees and ankles won’t flare up as badly as they would for someone who rarely exercises.
 Your body adapts to running surprisingly quickly, and you’ll notice that your running form improves too.

 - Cardiovascular disease: Since running takes so much work from the heart, that gets your blood pumping and flowing through your whole body.
 It not only reduces cardiovascular disease but also blood clots and high blood pressure.

-Psychological Advantages of Running 3 Miles a Day
+The Psychological Advantages of Running 3 Miles a Day

-The commonly overlooked aspect of running is its effect on your mental health.
+A commonly overlooked aspect of running is its effect on your mental health.

-Running is Stress Management
+Benefit 4: Running is Stress Management

 Stress may sometimes feel like an unavoidable pain in your daily life, but that is not the case.
 There are techniques you can follow to minimize stress.